angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 1. Oracle trigger resolves, see Force and Oracle

 This is the part where we have an interesting decision.
-Our deck is currently 7 cards (FoW, TO and then some order of DD, SW, SW, LED, BS).
+Our deck is currently 7 cards (FoW, TO and then some order of Dd, SW, SW, LED, Bs).
 If we were to resolve the trigger and just keep Oracle on top that would only give us a potential devotion to {U} of 4 for the following turn with still 6 cards left in the deck.
 As a result we would need to pass again and hope to draw a cantrip at that (but we would probably die by then).
-As a result we should probably just let TO then FoW go to the bottom and try to get through the pile hoping to draw exactly SW into SW into BS.
+As a result we should probably just let TO then FoW go to the bottom and try to get through the pile hoping to draw exactly SW into SW into Bs.
 Not likely at all.

 Conceptually it's a decent plan but it realistically loses just as hard to Endurance as the first example we presented.